dafny-lang/dafny/docs/DafnyRef/Expressions.md

 ```

 An expression list is a comma-separated sequence of expressions, used, for example,
-as actual araguments in a method or function call or in parallel assignment.
+as actual arguments in a method or function call or in parallel assignment.

 ## 9.36.
 Parameter Bindings ([grammar](#g-parameter-bindings)) {#sec-parameter-bindings}